Asymptotically Calabi metrics and weak Fano manifolds

+To finish the proof of Theorem \ref{t:main1}, it remains to identify the Ricci-flat K\"ahler metric $\omega$ on $X$ with a slight generalization of the construction given by Tian-Yau \cite[Theorem 4.2]{TianYau}.
 Let $M$ be an $n$-dimensional projective manifold containing a smooth divisor $D$ with ample normal bundle such that $K_M^{-1} = [D]$.
-(As in the $2$-dimensional case, these properties imply that $M$ is \emph{weakly Fano}, i.e., projective with $K_M^{-1}$ big and nef.)
+Then $M$ is necessarily weakly Fano.
 Fix a defining section $S\in H^0(M, K_M^{-1})$ of the divisor $D$ and denote $X\equiv M\setminus D$.
 Following the beginning of the argument from \cite{ConlonHein} sketched above, one first proves that $K_M^{-1}$ is semiample.
 Here this also follows from the Kawamata basepoint free theorem \cite[Theorem 6.1]{Kawa} because we already know that $M$ is projective.
 Let $E$ be the non-ample locus of $K_M^{-1}$.
 This is a union of some subvarieties of $M$ that are disjoint from $D$.
 We fix a smooth hermitian metric $\tilde h$ on $K_M^{-1}$ such that its curvature form is nonnegative everywhere and is positive away from $E$.
 Denote $\tilde v\equiv-{\log\,} |S|^2_{\tilde h}$.

 We may view $S^{-1}$ as a holomorphic volume form $\Omega_X$ on $X$ with a simple pole along $D$.
 Let $\Omega_D$ be the holomorphic volume form on $D$ given by the residue of $\Omega_X$ along $D$.
 Let $h_D$ be a hermitian metric on $K_M^{-1}|_D$ such that its curvature form is a Calabi-Yau metric $\omega_D$ on $D$.
 Rescaling $S$ if necessary, we may assume that $\omega_D^{n-1}=\frac{1}{2}(\sqrt{-1})^{(n-1)^2}\Omega_D\wedge\bar\Omega_D.$